prof-rossetti/georgetown-opim-557-201810/projects/savings-calc.md

 > Adapted from a deliverable created by Professor Dillon-Merrill.

 Assume you own and operate a financial planning business which helps customers plan for retirement.
 Your objective is to build yourself a tool to automate the common calculations required to provide your clients with retirement savings advice.
-Specifically, the system should accept a number of information inputs representing the client's savings goals, and should produce an information output representing the amount of money the client can expect to have saved upon reaching retirement age.

 ## Learning Objectives